 Some equity CCRC models are not a true ownership arrangement.
 Rather, if a resident moves out of the community or passes away, the operator still owns and resells the residence, but the resident, or the resident’s heirs, receive some pre-determined portion of any price appreciation.

-When comparing the cost of various types of CCRC contracts, I should reiterate that the above explanations best apply where other things are equal.
+When comparing the cost of various types of CCRC contracts, keep in mind once again that the above explanations best apply where all other things are equal.
 A lifecare contract in a rural part of the country may still be considerably less than a fee-for-service contract in San Francisco.
 Or, suppose one community is newer and has much nicer amenities than another.
 This would impact the cost, too.
-However, if one community were to offer multiple contract choices for residents, which many do, then the above descriptions would hold true.
+However, if one community were to offer multiple contract choices for residents, which many do, then the above descriptions would likely hold true.

 Also keep in mind that the amount of the entry fee can be impacted by whether it is refundable or not.
 For example, the entry fee for a fee-for-service contract that is 90 percent refundable may be higher than a lifecare contract with a traditional, non-refundable contract.